GENL/matice/README.md

 #### Default values

-Matice uses your current app locale `app()->getLocale()` a the default locale when generating the translation object with the blade directive `@translations`.
+Matice uses your current app locale `app()->getLocale()` as the default locale when generating the translation object with the blade directive `@translations`.
-When generating with command line, it use the one in your `config.app`
+When generating with command line, it uses the one in your `config.app.locale`

 When Matice does not find a key, it falls back to the default locale and search again.
-The fallback is the same you define in your `config.app`.
+The fallback is the same you define in your `config.app.fallback_locale`.

 ```php
 // config/app.php